 You should be asked to give your views for your annual review.
-You may want to attend your annual review meeting, or you can note down your thoughts for someone to share for you.
+You can share your thoughts yourself, or you can note them down for someone to share for you.

 Here are some top tips for sharing your views for your annual review:

 Give your views in any way that you feel comfortable.